BU-EC500-SP15/openstack-maple/README.md

 ## Vision and Goals Of The Project
 The goals of this project are to:
- * collaborate with a team at Cisco Systems and Yale University to bring the Maple programming abstraction to the ODL controller platform.
+ * collaborate with a team at Cisco Systems and Yale University to bring the Maple programming abstraction to the OpenDaylight (ODL) controller platform, and
- * port a significant network application, namely an implementation of the OpenStack Neutron network service onto the Maple service in ODL.
+ * build a collection of sample applications for ODL that demonstrate how to use the Maple programming model in ODL.
- * evaluate various aspects of the resulting system.
- * explore novel network services enabled by integrating this programming abstraction into an OpenStack system.

 ## Users/Personas Of The Project
-The users of the project would initially be network researchers exploring ways making the network control plane simpler using tools like OpenStack, ODL, and Maple.
-Eventually, if this project were deployed (in campus networks, perhaps), the users would be network administrators so that they may exercise more fine-grained control over traffic flows with respect to performance and policy.
+The key consumers of the project are the ODL developer community and commercial users of the ODL controller.

 ## Scope and Features Of The Project
-This project will port the Maple programming abstraction to the ODL controller platform and will port an implementation of hte OpenStack Neutron network service onto that service.
+Currently, Maple has components written in Java and Haskell.
+This project will port the remaining key components of Maple into Java.
+These include
+ * Execution trace (aka trace) minimization;
+ * Build trace tree using sequence of traces;
+ * Compile trace tree to flow tables;
+ * Push flow tables to ODL flow manager.

 ## Solution Concept
 This section provides a high-level outline of the solution.